Is Reiki Sex Work?

 Have several seats, actually.

 No, Reiki is not sex work, but recently my colleagues and I have all been getting a spate of requests from what I’ll politely refer to as, “gentlemen callers.”
-They are not nice.
+These men are not nice.

 I don’t begrudge the sex workers themselves for being sex workers.
 My fellow healers and I are all very supportive of sex workers and think their profession should be properly legitimized.
 I’m a little bummed that my field is being misconstrued as sex work, but that’s really only because I don’t like having to interact with the rude men who request sex.
 It also breaks my heart to learn firsthand how sex workers are spoken to.